Ransom (Duncan novel)

 Ransom (reprinted under the title Five Were Missing) is a 1966 thriller novel by Lois Duncan.
 Its plot follows a group of children who are kidnapped and held hostage on a school bus.
 It marked Duncan's first foray into the suspense and thriller genre, and was nominated for an Edgar Allan Poe Award.

 Plot

-Five students in Albuquerque, New Mexico are held hostage on a school bus by a gang of kidnappers.
-The criminals demand $15,000 ransoms for each child on the bus, which their respective parents scramble to produce while police attempt to free them.
-Meanwhile, the five youths attempt to find a way to escape the situation themselves.
+Marianne Paget, Bruce Kirtland, Glenn Kirtland, Jesse French, and Dexter Barton, students in Albuquerque, New Mexico, are abducted on their school bus by a gang of kidnappers.
+The criminals demand $15,000 ransoms for each child, which their respective parents scramble to produce.
+Meanwhile, the five high schoolers attempt to find a way to escape the situation themselves.
+The high schoolers are forced to work together to escape, and while doing so, some relationships are created, while others are destroyed.

+Adaptations

+Held for Ransom was written and directed by Lee Stanley and Nickolas Perry.
+Production began in 1999 and was filmed over a period of 3 weeks, releasing November 14, 2000.